 How to Interpret Price Movement on a Candlestick Chart

 There are two basic candlesticks which are illustrated on the image above:

 - Bullish Candle: When the close is higher than the open (usually green or white)

 - Bearish Candle: When the close is lower than the open (usually red or black)

-Candlestick patterns can be made up of one candle or multiple candlesticks, and can form reversal or continuation patterns.
-Commodity.com has many detailed explanations of these candlestick patterns; the links are given below:
+Candlestick patterns can be made up of one candle or multiple candlesticks.
+They can also form reversal or continuation patterns.

 - Bullish Engulfing Pattern

 - Dragonfly Doji

 - Gravestone Doji

 - Hanging Man